wizmo2/TAudio-Case/README.md

 Example yaml files for Home-Assistant in [hass](hass/) folder

 ## General Notes.
-I trimmed the rear IO header to prevent interference with the 1200mA battery (see why below)
+I trimmed the rear IO header to prevent interference with the 1200mA battery (see why it doesn't really matter below).
+With a different 1250mAh battery, it was not necessary.

 The T9 board has nearly everything that you need, although there are a couple of issues.
 - The I2c header shares a pin with the LED strip.